 As you may recall, Kevorkian escaped conviction for his assisted suicides a number of times.
 The film’s reasoning for his acquittals is a mixture of good legal representation combined with heart-wrenching testimony from the families of the deceased, who made it clear how much suffering Kevorkian’s patients endured before he helped them.
 Moreover, Kevorkian never administered any lethal injections himself; instead, he built mechanisms that his patients could activate themselves.

-Kevorkian pressed his luck in the . . . → Read More: Jack Doesn’t Know Jack
+Kevorkian . . . → Read More: Jack Doesn’t Know Jack

 Apologies for my absence – academic life has recently forced me to put the blog on hold.
 Things have cleared up now though, and I have a backlog of things to discuss, so let’s get right to it.